flutter/website/src/content/platform-integration/web/wasm.md

 ### Serve the output with an HTTP server

-Flutter Web WebAssembly uses multiple threads to render your application faster, with less jank.
+Flutter web WebAssembly uses multiple threads to render your application faster, with less jank.
 To do this, advanced browser features are used that require specific HTTP response headers.

 :::warning
-Flutter Web applications will not run with WebAssembly unless the server is configured to send specific HTTP headers.
+Flutter web applications won't run with WebAssembly unless the server is configured to send specific HTTP headers.
 :::